 According to the National Institute on Alcohol Abuse and Alcoholism, about four out of five college students drink alcohol.
-Though drinking has long been the most common form of substance abuse in college, the National Institute on Drug Abuse points out that the use of marijuana, prescription drugs and illicit drugs is on the rise.
-The good news is that students can be proactive in understanding what constitutes substance abuse, how to keep their own habits in check, and how to spot problems in themselves or others.
+Though drinking has long been the most common form of substance abuse in college, the National Institute on Drug Abuse points out that the use of marijuana, prescription drugs and illicit drugs (study drugs) is on the rise.
+The good news is that students can be proactive in understanding what constitutes substance abuse, how to keep their own habits in check, get recovering addiction support, and how to spot problems in themselves or others.
 This guide offers a wealth of resources to help students do all of those things and more.

 Substance abuse is defined as the overindulgence in, or dependence upon, any addictive substance, especially alcohol or drugs.
 This is a rather broad definition that leaves a great deal open to interpretation, so it might be easier to determine “overindulgence” or “dependence” based on a few of the more common symptoms of substance abuse.
 These include using alcohol or drugs to feel “normal,” having memory loss or mood swings, suffering unpleasant physical and emotional symptoms when trying to stop, struggling with everyday activities (such as going to class or completing homework), and continued use despite these negative consequences.

 About 25 percent of students report suffering academic consequences related to drinking too much, including skipped classes, lower test scores and lower grades overall.

 In 2013,36% of college students admitted to using marijuana, an increase of 6% since 2006.

 More than 690,000 students have been assaulted by someone who has been drinking.